Elmwood Village, Buffalo: Historic Sites

-In recent years, Elmwood has become a popular site for mixed-use residential and commercial sites.
-It features over 300 small local shops, coffeehouses, restaurants, bars, and art galleries.
-In 2007, Elmwood Village was named one of the 'Top 10 Great Places in America' by the American Planning Association.
-SPoT Coffee opened one of their first locations within the village.

-Parks and attractions
+Parks and recreation

 Bidwell Parkway, a component of Frederick Law Olmsted (1822-1903) and Calvert Vaux's original parkway system, was once one of Buffalo's most prestigious addresses.
-It is a residential boulevard 200 feet wide, running northwest diagonally between Colonial Circle and Soldiers Circle.
+It is a residential boulevard 200 feet wide, running northeast diagonally between Colonial Circle and Soldiers Circle.
 It is named for Daniel Davidson Bidwell, heir to Buffalo Banta and Bidwell Shipbuilding Co, who was also active in Buffalo's pre-civil-war militia and instrumental in organizing the city's first Police force.
 Bidwell Parkway is the location of the Elmwood/Bidwell Farmers Market, a producers-only market that runs every Saturday from mid-May to the end of November from 8 am to 1 pm.

 The Bidwell Parkway is also the location of the Annual Elmwood/Bidwell Free Summer Concert Series.

-The Elmwood Avenue Festival of the Arts takes place annually on Elmwood Avenue between West Ferry Street and Delavan Avenue.
-The Festival is an all volunteer event and takes place the weekend before Labor Day weekend.
-It features local artists, craftspeople, musicians and community groups.
+St. Catherine's Court (1922), off of Cleveland Avenue, has been identified as one of the first modern cul-de-sacs in America.